Interview with David Allen, the director of Descent

 Can you sum up the story for us?

 There has been a war.
 There are four characters and they have all been damaged in some way, or left traumatised by the events.
 They embark on a journey, a ‘descent’ into the ‘underworld.’
 It is a mythical but also psychological journey.
 The characters have to face themselves, and find the strength to return to the real world, and start to rebuild their lives.

 What gave you the idea for the story?

 One of the main sources was Dante’s Divine Comedy, which is about a journey through hell.
 But I was also influenced by a film called Stalker, directed by Andrei Tarkovsky, where a group of characters travel through a mysterious ‘Zone,’ where strange things start to happen to them, and you can’t be sure how much of it is real and how much is in their heads.
 And we wanted something of that feeling.

-We are staging the play in the Lampworks.
-This is a former factory building in Birmingham’s famous Jewellery Quarter, which is now used mostly as a film studio.
-It’s a great location for the play; it is very atmospheric and offers us a rabbit warren of different spaces for the play’s different scenes; so the audience will really feel as if they are travelling on a strange journey underground – or maybe through an old abandoned bunker.
+We first staged it (in 2021) in the Lampworks, a former factory building in Birmingham’s famous Jewellery Quarter.
+We wanted to find venues which had some age to them, and would offer us a labyrinth of different spaces for the play’s different scenes; so the audience would really feel as if they were travelling on a strange journey underground.

 You can follow these links to other pages in this section:

 Images on this page: Vimal Korpal (Ishmael) and Alex Kapila (Inanna)